MicrosoftDocs/win32/desktop-src/cossdk/configuring-a-com--server-application-as-a-service-application.md

 ---
-Description: 'A COM+ server application can be created as a service to start either automatically during the system startup or manually by activations.' ms.assetid: '56487746-328d-4435-af58-368aaa15b32a'
+Description: A COM+ server application can be created as a service to start either automatically during the system startup or manually by activations. ms.assetid: 56487746-328d-4435-af58-368aaa15b32a
-title: Configuring a COM+ Server Application as a Service Application
+title: Configuring a COM+ Server Application as a Service Application ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Configuring a COM+ Server Application as a Service Application